atomousek/WHyTeS/README.md

 # WHyTeS

-This repo should contain working code and useful datasets, now it is mess.
+This repo should contain files from developement, it is not meant to be functional.